DETAILED ACTION

 Jaganmohan discloses a system directed to processing requests to generate insights according to a knowledge graph.
 Mohanty discloses a system directed to generating content recommendations using a knowledge graph.
 Each reference discloses a system directed to generating insights using a knowledge graph.
 The technique of utilizing an intermediary LLM is applicable to the system of Jaganmohan as they each share characteristics and capabilities; namely, they are directed to generating insights using a knowledge graph.

 As disclosed above, Jaganmohan discloses a system directed to processing requests to generate insights according to a knowledge graph, and Mohanty discloses a system directed to generating content recommendations using a knowledge graph.
 Vadapandeshwara discloses a system directed to managing business decisions by generating and analyzing a knowledge graph.
 Each reference discloses a system directed to generating insights.
-The technique of generating vectors from a data graph is applicable to the systems of Jaganmohan and Mohanty as they each share characteristics and capabilities; namely, they are directed to generating insights.
+The technique of generating vectors and visualizations from a data graph is applicable to the systems of Jaganmohan and Mohanty as they each share characteristics and capabilities; namely, they are directed to generating insights.

 One of ordinary skill in the art would have recognized that applying the known technique of Vadapandeshwara would have yielded predictable results and resulted in an improved system.
 It would have been recognized that applying the technique of Vadapandeshwara to the teachings of Jaganmohan and Mohanty would have yielded predictable results because the level of ordinary skill in the art demonstrated by the references applied shows the ability to incorporate insight generation into similar systems.
-Further, applying data graph-based vector generation to Jaganmohan and Mohanty would have been recognized by those of ordinary skill in the art as resulting in an improved system that would allow more detailed analysis and more reliable results.
+Further, applying data graph-based vector and visualization generation to Jaganmohan and Mohanty would have been recognized by those of ordinary skill in the art as resulting in an improved system that would allow more detailed analysis and more reliable results.
 Jaganmohan, Mohanty, and Vadapandeshwara do not expressly disclose the remaining claim elements.

 Carbune discloses applying a model comprising one or more heuristics (See paragraph 62, wherein heuristics are used by the LLM to generate insights and prompts).